svgeesus/EuroMPE/Power.md

 ## Voltage reference power

 Derived from Eurorack +12V and -12V using a pair of tiny (SOT-23), low dropout regulators, this provides a low current but well-regulated +11.5V -11.5V supply for the voltage reference.
 AD588 draws 6 (typ) 10 (max) mA.
+Measured max 7mA (+12) 8mA (-12).

 ## Oven heater